-The public review draft 2035 Regional Transportation Plan (RTP) recommends five mobility corridors needing corridor refinement planning (CRP).
+The public review draft 2035 Regional Transportation Plan (RTP) identifies five mobility corridors where more analysis is needed through a future corridor refinement plan (CRP).
 Refinement plans generally involve a combination of transportation and land use analysis, multiple local jurisdictions and facilities operated by multiple transportation providers.
 Metro or ODOT will initiate and lead necessary refinement planning in coordination with other affected local, regional and state agencies.

-In order to move forward, agreement is needed on screening criteria that can be used to compare and prioritize the relative urgency of planning for future transportation improvements across the region's mobility corridors.
-The purpose of this discussion is to review and refine the draft CRP prioritization criteria, for use in a process to prioritize the proposed CRPs, by the end of 2009.
+In order to move forward, agreement is needed on screening factors that can be used to compare and prioritize the relative urgency of planning for future transportation solutions across the region's mobility corridors.
+The purpose of this discussion is to review and refine the draft CRP prioritization factors.
+The factors will be used to prioritize the proposed CRPs, by the end of 2009.